JohnGoldsmith/dotnetrdf-wiki/UserGuide-Working-With-Triple-Stores.md

 Triples Stores in dotNetRDF are used to represent collections of graphs and to allow you to work with larger quantities of RDF easily.
 As stated in the [[UserGuide/Library Overview|Library Overview]] our triple stores are designed to be less tangible than graphs since a triple store does not necessarily have to be in-memory and may simply represent an interface to or a partial view on some actual underlying store.

 **Note:** This document primarily discusses Triple Stores in terms of their representation in-memory within the library.
-For details of working with external Triple Stores please see [[UserGuide/Triple Store Integration|Triple Store Integration]]
+For details of working with external Triple Stores please see [[Triple Store Integration|UserGuide/Triple Store Integration]]

 # Basic Properties